keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 <div class="k-default-codeblock">
 ```
+WARNING:tensorflow:From /opt/conda/envs/myenv/lib/python3.9/site-packages/tensorflow/python/autograph/pyct/static_analysis/liveness.py:83: Analyzer.lamba_check (from tensorflow.python.autograph.pyct.static_analysis.liveness) is deprecated and will be removed after 2023-09-23.
+Instructions for updating:
+Lambda fuctions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089
 (<tf.Tensor: shape=(4,), dtype=string, numpy=
 array([b'hide new secretions from the parental units ',
        b'contains no wit , only labored gags ',